ISPP ProgramIndividualized Supervised Practice Pathway Program

 Cost of the program through the University of North Florida, Department of Nutrition & Dietetic is as follows:

 $ 7,000.00 one-time fee, plus the $500.00 Portfolio Assessment Fee stated above.

 It is expected that the candidate will pay in one payment.
 However, if a candidate needs to pay in installments, the installment plan is $2,000 before the first rotation, in addition to the non-refundable $500 Portfolio Assessment Fee; $2,000; $2,000; and $1,000 before the last rotation.

 The potential candidate will receive directions regarding the non-refundable $500 Portfolio Assessment Fee after the UNF ISPP Application has been completed and received by the Department of Nutrition & Dietetics.

 Pending admission to the program, candidates may consider utilizing the UNF ISPP Checklist to track their progress.
 This checklist is for personal use only and is not required.

 Program completion is reached when the intern has successfully satisfied all rotation learning objectives, and supervised practice hours.
 Graduates are eligible to receive a verification form and take the examination to become a registered dietitian.
-The registration exam for dietitians is administered by the Accreditation Council for Education in Nutrition & Dietetics (ACEND) of the Academy of Nutrition & Dietetics (AND).
+Registration eligibility for dietitians is conducted through the Commission on Dietetic Registration (CDR) of the Academy of Nutrition & Dietetics (AND).